Automatic Knowledge Graph Construction from Texts

 Technical Stack

-# REBEL for triple extraction
+# REBEL for triplet extraction

 from transformers import AutoModelForSeq2SeqLM, AutoTokenizer